-An assignment of contract in real estate is initiated when the owner of a property agrees to sell their home to an investor, and actually signs a contract binding themselves to the impending deal.
-As a result, the investor holds the rights to buy the property, which they may then sell to another buyer.
-That’s an important distinction to make; they aren’t selling the home, but rather the rights to buy the home.
-You see, when you sell a contract, you are not selling the property itself—you are actually selling the contract you have with the homeowner to buy the home to another buyer.
+An assignment of contract in real estate is initiated when the owner of a property agrees to sell their home to an investor and signs a wholesaling contract binding themselves to the impending deal.
+As a result, the investor holds the right to buy the property, which they may then sell to another buyer.
+That’s an important distinction to make; they aren’t selling the home, but rather the right to buy the home.
+You see, when you sell a contract, you are not selling the property itself—you are selling the contract you have with the homeowner to buy the home to another buyer.
 As such, the assignment of contract approach should typically represent an investor’s first option.

 It is worth noting that the assignment of contract method will never have investors take title to the property, nor will the assignment of contract show up in the title chain.
 In fact, wholesalers won’t even have to fund the deal.
 The individual buying the contract from the wholesaler will pay the wholesaler a profit for their rights to buy the home, and proceed to pay the seller their asking price.
 In its simplest form, assignment of contract allows investors to match sellers with buyers.

-I want to make it abundantly clear: the verbiage of the contract between the seller and the wholesaler is of the utmost importance.
+I want to make it abundantly clear: the verbiage of the wholesaling contract between the seller and the investor is of the utmost importance.
 All purchase and sale agreements, by default, can be sold to another party unless specifically stated otherwise.
-This is why it’s very important to make sure the contract says exactly what you need it to in order to wholesale a property.
+This is why it’s very important to make sure the contract says exactly what you need it to when wholesaling a property.
 To be safe, hire an attorney versed in these types of real estate transactions.